Predictive Index Test: Two Types of Tests and How To Prepare

 In this article, we define a Predictive Index test, the two main types and ways to prepare for one.

-What is a Predictive Index Test?
+What is a Predictive Index test?

-Predictive Index Cognitive Assessment
+What is the Predictive Index Cognitive Assessment?

-Predictive Index Behavioral Assessment
+What is the Predictive Index Behavioral Assessment?

 1. Understand the types of questions